CEE MARKETS-Forint hits record low as market frowns on central bank measures

 are for ask prices

-(Additional reporting by Jason Hovet in PRAGUE; Editing by John Stonestreet and Pravin Char)
+(Additional reporting by Jason Hovet in PRAGUE; Editing by John Stonestreet, Pravin Char and Nick Macfie)

 ((komuves.anita@thomsonreuters.com)(+36 70 795 8815))